explainers-by-googlers/cross-origin-storage/README.md

 - **Network transmission:** 0.013&nbsp;kWh/GB
 - **User devices:** 0.081&nbsp;kWh/GB

-While this document doesn't aim to critically assess the precision of these estimates, it's an established principle that minimizing redundant data downloads and storage is inherently beneficial for sustainability.
+While this document does not aim to critically assess the precision of these estimates, it is an established principle that minimizing redundant data downloads and storage is inherently beneficial for sustainability.
 The [Ethical Web Principles](https://w3ctag.github.io/ethical-web-principles/) specifically highlight that the Web [_"is an environmentally sustainable platform"_](https://w3ctag.github.io/ethical-web-principles/#sustainable) and suggest _"lowering carbon emissions by minimizing data storage and processing requirements"_ as measures to achieve this.
 Consequently, one of the key objectives of the COS API is to enhance Web sustainability by reducing redundant large file downloads when such files are possibly already stored locally on the user's device.

 > [!IMPORTANT]
 > In the context of AI, its implications for sustainability efforts are undeniable.
 It's essential to adhere to [Web Sustainability Guidelines](https://w3c.github.io/sustainableweb-wsg/) when integrating AI solutions.
 Prior to implementing AI, it's recommended to [assess and research visitor needs](https://w3c.github.io/sustainableweb-wsg/#assess-and-research-visitor-needs) to ensure that AI is a justifiable and effective solution that truly improves the experience.
 For example, by increasing user privacy of video calls by applying AI-based background blurring.